Selected links to other map or petrol and oil related pages

 |Oil Company Maps|||||Cartographic Links|||||Dealers in Road Maps|||||Petrol and oil links|||||Interactive petrol maps|||||Energy saving motoring|

-These form just a small selection of the many map and petrol related pages that can be found on the web.
+In the early days of the internet, pages of links were a valuable way of finding other interesting sites, before search engines such as AltaVista and Google started crawling the majority of the web.
+These links on this page are some of my favourites and form just a small selection of the many map and petrol related pages that can be found on the web.
+They are biased towards websites that have been operational for at least 15 years.
 Some have much more comprehensive lists of pages worth visiting than I could ever hope to include here.

 Oil Company Road Maps